 If you are a photographer who shoots on site a lot with studio lights, you are probably well aware of how much your gear weighs.
 You are also well aware when working with lights in an outdoor location of how easily they like to topple over.
 One swift wind and there goes your $1000 light.

-The easiest solution: a 4 liter jug of water (or 1 gallon for our American friends).
+The easiest solution: a 4-liter jug of water (or 1 gallon for our American friends).
 Fill the jugs you need with water before the gig.
 Empty them when you are finished.
 Easy and cheap.
-Plus if your thirsty after a long photo shoot they also come in handy.
+Plus if you are thirsty after a long photo shoot they also come in handy.

 No Grad Filter

 So you managed to forget a grad filter and what you are shooting requires one.
 You could HDR the image, but that’s not the look I want.